rexebin/mockapi/README.md

 5. **DELETE**: `baseUrl/entity/:id`, delete an entity

 You can override the above endpoints by providing handlers with identical signatures.

+You can also build your own set of CRUD endpoints by building on top of or replacing the `handlerfactory`(introduced below) using the provided repository methods for data access.

 You can extend the endpoints by wiring up your endpoints.